aehng/Lecture-Notes/Module5/Lec34-Fri_Apr_07/README.md

     *   Be ready to move on to phase **2.
 Implementation** *early next week*
 *	Call on 2 designated questioners
 *	Hold a 3-minute stand-up scrum meeting with your team

+# Review the Sequences Demo

+Let's review the code from the Sequences Demo that we worked on last week:

+*   An *abstract* class `Sequence` defines the overall "shape" for each concrete subclass
+    *   Because it is *abstract*, it should be impossible to create a `Sequence` object
+    *   Presently this isn't the case, but if I do make a `Sequence` object, it will crash when I call its `.run()` method
+    *   [ ] Change the code to prevent a `Sequence` object from existing
+*   The concrete class `NonSquare` does not inherit from `Sequence`
+    *   The fact that my program can use a `NonSquare` object is an example of *Duck-Typing*
+    *   If `NonSquare` was just a little different, my program could crash when I used it
+    *   [ ] Change the definition of `NonSquare` so that it inherits from `Sequence`, thus guaranteeing that the minimum set of required methods will exist